The Impact of Screw Material on Your Refrigerator's Resistance to Grease and Oily Substances

 Stainless Steel Screws

 Stainless steel is a popular choice for screws due to its corrosion resistance and durability.
-When it comes to withstanding grease and oily substances, stainless steel is an excellent option.
-It is inherently resistant to oils and greases, making it less likely to corrode or degrade when exposed to these substances.
+When it comes to withstanding grease and oily substances, stainless steel screws are an excellent option.
+They are inherently resistant to oils and greases, making them less likely to corrode or degrade when exposed to these substances.
 Furthermore, stainless steel is easy to clean, allowing for effortless maintenance and keeping the refrigerator's components securely fastened.

 Reading more: